 Flowers are generally small with a greenish-white tube and pink or reddish corolla.
 They produce sufficient nectar to start a fungal infection, especially toward the end of the growing season.
 As the flowers are not showy, many growers cut off the developing flower stems to avoid botrytis.
 Therefore, the only species worth growing for its flowers is Adromischus phillipsiae.

 Growing Conditions and General Care

-Many species are easy to grow in any free-draining gritty compost.
-Their compact habit allows a collection to be maintained in a small space and they grow well on any sunny window ledge or the top shelf of the greenhouse.
-Water mostly in spring/autumn and let them dry out between waterings.
-Adromischus tolerate cool, frost-free conditions during the winter if kept dry.
+Adromischus are easy to grow in any well-draining soil mix.
+Their compact habit allows a collection to be maintained in a small space, and they grow well on any sunny window ledge or the top shelf of the greenhouse.
+Water mostly from spring to fall and let them dry out between waterings.
+Adromischus tolerate cold, frost-free conditions during the winter if kept dry.
 It is as well to keep water off the foliage during the winter.
-Mealy bugs and vine weevils can be discouraged with a systemic insecticide.
-Frost hardy to 19 °F (-7 °C).
+Mealybugs and vine weevils can be discouraged with a systemic insecticide.
+These succulents are frost hardy down to 19 °F (-7 °C).

 Many species can be propagated from a single leaf, which should be placed against the pot's side so that the stem end is just touching the compost.
 Some species drop their leaves easily, and although each leaf will form a new plant, it can be a challenge to grow a large specimen.
 In other cases, leaves for propagation must be carefully detached with a sharp knife.
 Adromischus phillipsiae is easier to propagate from stem cuttings than from individual leaves.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus